 Non-Domestic Energy Performance Certificates

-Energy Performance Certificates (EPCs) are required for all commercial or non-domestic buildings in Scotland.
+In Scotland, Energy Performance Certificates (EPCs) are required for all commercial and non-domestic properties.

-Scotland, together with all other EU member nations, has an obligation under the Energy Performance of Buildings Directive to promote improvements in the energy performance of both new and existing buildings.
-Scientific studies have shown that the world’s natural resources generate emissions, including CO2, which has a direct contribution to global warming.
-The Scottish Climate Change Bill has set ambitious targets for reducing CO2 emissions by 80% by 2050.
-Currently, buildings account for around 40% of all CO2 emissions.
+Under the Energy Performance of Building Directive, Scotland is obliged to promote improvements in the energy performance for both new and existing buildings.
+Studies show that the world’s natural resources produce emissions – including CO2 – that have direct contributions to global warming.
+The Scottish Climate Change Bill has set targets to reduce CO2 emissions by 80% in 2050 and currently buildings account for 40% of all CO2 emissions.

-An EPC is a certificate which states the energy efficiency of a building based on the standardised way in which it is used.
-CO2 ratings are displayed in bands from A-G with A being the least polluting.
-The performance of the measured building is benchmarked against current building standards and recommended cost effective improvements.
+The EPC states the energy efficiency of a building grounded on the purpose of the building.
+CO2 ratings are set in bands from A-G, where A is the least polluting.
+The performance of the building is benchmarked against the current building standards and the actions for cost-effective improvements are recommended.

-The vendor or owner of a building will be responsible for providing the EPC at the time of any sale or lease transaction.
-However, prudent owners will produce an EPC at the time the building is being offered to the market to allow prospective new owners or occupiers to factor the building’s energy performance into their decision-making process.
-The building’s EPC must be available free of charge to any prospective tenant or purchaser.
+The building owner or vendor is responsible for providing the EPC at the time of sale or lease transaction.
+Prudent owners will make the EPC available to allow prospective owners or tenants to factor the energy performance into their decision-making processes, which must be available free of charge.

-Local authorities may serve enforcement notices and refer matters to the Procurator Fiscal which could result in a criminal conviction and a fine of up to £5,000 per building for non-compliance with the regulations.
+Failure to comply with regulations to hold an EPC may lead to local authorities serving enforcement notices and, in some cases, they may refer matters to the Procurator Fiscal, which could result in a criminal conviction and a fine of up to £5,000 per building.

-If you would like to discuss EPCs further, obtain a quotation or if you are unsure about whether an EPC is required, then please call your local Shepherd office.
+Contact your local Shepherd office today if you would like to discuss EPCs further, obtain a quotation or if you are unsure whether you require an EPC.